-The scrub comes in a tube and you can see the active ingredients suspended in the gel base.
+The scrub comes in a tube and you can see the jojoba beads suspended in the gel base.

 As with most exfoliators, this scrub should be used once or twice a week.
 To use, massage gently into slightly damp skin in circular movements.
 I like to remove gently with a warm muslin cloth.
 The scrub is not at all scratchy and my skin feels comfortable enough after using it.
 I like to finish with a facial oil following a scrub.